microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 By default the `ScrollingView`'s content layout (orientation) is set to Vertical, which means that the user can scroll the content up and down.
 Horizontal means left and right.

 In the following example, the `ContentOrientation` property is left at its default value of Vertical, with an ItemsRepeater as the `ScrollingView`'s Content.
 The UniformGridLayout for the ItemsRepeater positions the items horizontally in a row until it runs out of space (500px in this example), then positions the next item on the next row.
 The ItemsRepeater may then be taller than the 400px that the user can see, but the user can then scroll the content vertically.
-(The ContentOrientation property defaults to Vertical.)

 **`ScrollingView` markup (new)**